andrewlfc7/rfx-mm/README.md

 ## Configuration

-All bot settings are stored in `parameters.yaml`, making it easy to tweak things without modifying the code.
+All bot settings are stored in `parameters.yaml`

 Example `parameters.yaml`:
 ```yaml